streamlit/docs/content/streamlit-cloud/share-your-app/index.md

 ## Make your app public or private

 If you deployed your app from a public repository, your app will be public by default.
-If you deployed your app from a private repository, you will need to make the app public if you want to freely share your app with the community at large.
+If you deployed your app from a private repository, you will need to make the app public if you want to freely share it with the community at large.

-### From your app settings
+### Set privacy from your app settings

 1. Access your [App settings](/streamlit-community-cloud/manage-your-app/app-settings) and go to the "**Sharing**" section.